Szafter12/Top-shop/README.md

 Demo E-commerce site created in react and json server.
 This is the final project of the [zrozumieć-react.pl](https://zrozumiecreact.pl/) course.
 Detailed descriptions of the application can be found in the front-end and back-end folders.
 <br><br>
-The backend server is running on a free version of Render web service so the landing time of the images may be longer please be patient.
+The backend server is running on a free version of Render web service so the landing time of the site and images may be longer please be patient.

 ## Demo